 The traditional hard drive used to store data inexpensively is HDD (Hard disk drive).
-This vital component of computers introduced since very early in 1956.
-It is the default data storage device in all computers and laptops.
+This vital component of computers was introduced very early in 1956.
+It is the default data storage device on all computers and laptops.
 Its data storage capacity varies according to the computer device model which you are using.

 HDD stores all data in random access manners as it is not using any sequential orders to store data.
-It can quickly write and retain all the digital information.
-The hard drive uses magnetic-storage to fetch information whenever it is needed.
+It can quickly write and retain all digital information.
+The hard drive uses magnetic storage to fetch information whenever it is needed.

-The size of hard disks also varies according to its storage capacity.
-Its size for laptop is 2.5 inches and for PC is 3.5 inches.
+The size of hard disks also varies according to their storage capacity.
+Its size for a laptop is 2.5 inches and for a PC is 3.5 inches.
 It can store a massive amount of data from 500 GB to 1 TB.

 SSD – Solid State Drive

-This is the most advanced storage technology and found in new devices.
+This is the most advanced storage technology and is found in new devices.
 As HDD has moving parts, the SSD uses NAND memory and has a microchip for storage.
-This drive had surprisingly increased the performance of new laptops and computers.
-In SSD, there is no chance of overwriting of data.
+This drive surprisingly increased the performance of new laptops and computers.
+In SSD, there is no chance of overwriting data.

-In 1987 its prototype was introduced, but fully functional Solid State drive was introduced in 1991.
-The storage device of SSD comprises tiny electric cells that have improved its storage capacity and shorten the time to receive & send data.
+In 1987 its prototype was introduced, but a fully functional Solid State drive was introduced in 1991.
+The storage device of SSD comprises tiny electric cells that have improved its storage capacity and shortened the time to receive & send data.

 Solid State drive size varies as it comes in different sizes, like 1.8 inches, 2.5 inches, and 3.5 inches.
 Storage capacity also varies regarding the size of the drive.

 The SSHD is s fast cache hybrid of SSD and HDD.
 It is a mixture of both worlds with a larger storage capacity.
 Basically, an SSHD is the combination of both storage devices with more prior configurations.
 It is a single device that indicates the types of data and stores it in SSD and HDD.